DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 This solution has O(N^2) scaling however.
 As we move above input lengths of 10_000, this becomes completely unmanageable.

 I didn't realise that this was a binary-search problem, or that binary-search would be fast enough to avoid the need to sort both arrays, so sought to reduce the scaling in other ways.
-Sorting the inputs, then walking through them offered the opportunity to reduce complexity to O(2logN + 2N) = O(N).
+Sorting the inputs, then walking through them offered the opportunity to reduce complexity to O(2NlogN + 2N) = O(NlogN).
 A great improvement,  but still much slower than a binary search.

 In more detail:
 - Copy `inputB` (so we can sort but still retain order)